NicolasBermeo/IntrepidAgent/README.md

 **pipoller** will use the established hosts list to continuously poll them, monitoring and recording offline activity.
 Currently, this process occurs every *30 seconds* and after *2 rounds* of offline responses, an email notification will be sent out to a user-specified list of addresses.

+### Can I automate pipoller to run without user intervention?

+While this feature is not yet available, it is planned for release in the future.
+The script will take a json file and run without prompts afterwards.
+This will allow it to run unmonitored on device boot.